MatanHamilis/sighash_post/README.md

 ### SIGHASH_SINGLE

 In this sighash type all inputs are signed and only one output is signed.
-Namely, if we are trying to spend input number 2 (therefore, computing the `scriptSig` for that input), we will sig on the output with the matching index, in our case that would be output number 2.
+Namely, if we are trying to spend input number 2 (therefore, computing the `scriptSig` for that input), we will sign the output with the matching index, in our case that would be output number 2.
-When spending such an input the spender is say "I'm OK with spending this input in any transaction who contains this specific output and as long as all other inputs who I'm signing on are also taking part in the transaction".
+When spending such an input the spender is saying "I'm OK with spending this input in any transaction who contains this specific output and as long as all other inputs who I'm signing on are also taking part in the transaction".
 The other parties signing the rest of the inputs can add outputs to the transaction as they see fit, as long as the value of all outputs isn't above the value of all inputs, of course.

 ![Sighash Single](images/sighash_single.jpg)